MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-a-forecast.md

 ## <a name="component-forecast"></a>Component Forecast
 The component forecast can be seen as an option forecast in relation to a parent item.
 This can, for example, be useful if the planner can estimate the demand for the component.

-As the component forecast is designed to define options for a parent item, the component forecast should be equal or less than the sales item forecast quantity.
-If the component forecast is higher than the sales item forecast, the system treats the difference between these two types of forecast as independent demand.
+Because the component forecast is designed to define options for a parent item, the component forecast should be less than or equal to the sales item forecast quantity.
+If the component forecast is higher than the sales item forecast, the system treats the difference between these two types of forecasts as independent demand.

 ## <a name="forecasting-periods"></a>Forecasting Periods
 The forecast period is valid from its starting date until the date the next forecast starts.
 The time interval page gives you multiple choices to insert the demand at a specific date in a period.
 It is therefore recommended not to change the forecast period scope unless you want to move all forecast entries to the starting date of this period.

 ## <a name="forecast-by-locations"></a>Forecast by Locations

-It can be stated in the **Manufacturing Setup** page how you want to deal with locations that are defined on forecasts when you calculate a plan.
+On the **Manufacturing Setup** page you can specify whether you want to consider the locations that are defined on forecasts when you calculate plans.

 ### <a name="use-forecast-by-locations"></a>Use forecast by locations

-If you choose the **Use Forecast by Location** field, then [!INCLUDE[prod_short](includes/prod_short.md)] will respect any location codes that are specified for each Demand Forecast entry and calculate the remaining forecast for each location.
+If you turn on the **Use Forecast by Location** toggle, [!INCLUDE[prod_short](includes/prod_short.md)] will respect any location codes that are specified for each demand forecast entry and calculate the remaining forecast for each location.

 Consider this example: Your company purchases and sells items on two locations: EAST and WEST.
 For both locations, you have configured a lot-to-lot reordering policy.
 You create a forecast for the two locations: